Virtual music festival to benefit independent Chicago music venues

 "My career and anybody who's ever stood on stage is a byproduct of the great people that surround them," said Chamberlin.

-Metro owner Joe Shanahan recalls some of the artists who have stood on this stage, "Prince, Joe Strummer, Iggy, Billy Corgan".
+Metro owner Joe Shanahan recalls some of the artists who have stood on the theatre's stage, "Prince, Joe Strummer, Iggy, Billy Corgan."

 He had to furlough more than 100 employees, but Shanahan still comes to work at the theater every day even though there are no shows on the schedule right now.
 Instead he's become a lobbyist, talking to politicians about help for the industry which has been quiet since the start of the pandemic.